Alton Bank £10 note

-At the foot of this unissued note of the Alton Bank, the partners’ names are listed, ‘Austen, Gray and Vincent’.
-‘Austen’ was Henry Thomas Austen- Jane’s brother, with whom she had a special connection that lasted her whole life.
+Description: This is an unissued note of the Alton Bank with the partners’ names listed.
+The first ‘Austen’ was Henry Thomas Austen- Jane’s brother, with whom she had a special connection.

-Henry originally intended to join the Church; however by 1796 he had changed his mind and joined the Oxfordshire militia; eventually becoming Paymaster and Adjutant- positions that would earn him a good income.
-In 1801 he left the militia to embark on a career as a banker, partnering with militia friends; Henry Maunde and James Tilson; setting up offices in Cleveland Court, London.
-Utilising his characteristic charm and connections, Henry revelled in the opportunity and lifestyle that banking provided.
+In 1801 Henry had embarked on a new career as a banker, partnering with Henry Maunde and James Tilson, setting up offices in London.
 His brother Francis also invested and is the second Austen name to appear on the banknotes they issued, including the one here.

-In 1806 Henry opened a branch at 10 High Street in Alton, from which bank this note was issued.
-The main premise in London had moved to Henrietta Street and the bank seal features prominently on the notes issued from their branches.
+In 1806 Henry opened a branch at 10 High Street in Alton (about two miles from Chawton), from where this note was issued.
+A blue plaque now marks the site.
+The main premises in London were then at Henrietta Street and the bank seal features prominently on the notes issued from their branches.